XandraV/quantum-qiskit-flask-backend/README.md

 - `pip install flask-cors` - to install a Flask extension for handling Cross Origin Resource Sharing

-- `python ./main/app.py` - to start the flask server
+- `python ./main/app.py` - to start the Flask server

 ## Resources